 Putting the M530 to the climbing test.

-This SPD pedal with a small platform quickly became the favorite among several of our testers, which is why we awarded it our Editors' Choice Award.
+This SPD pedal with a small platform quickly became the favorite among several of our testers, which is why we awarded it our Best Buy Award.
 The small platform makes this pedal more versatile than the cageless version because it is easier to clip into, but it isn't quite as bulky as a full platform model.
 It can be at home on a cross-country bike, an all-mountain machine, or an enduro bike.
 We think very few people will be disappointed with this pedal.

 This pedal can be worn with either a stiff shoe, like the Sidi Dominator, or a soft shoe like the Five Ten Kestrel.
 Even better, it can go with a shoe that falls in the middle and has a stiff sole and grippy Vibram rubber, like the Giro Terraduro.
 It can also be used on almost any type of trail bike, from hardtail to 6 inches of travel.